-Direct all questions related to the International Studies major or minor to Dr. Judy Krutky, Chair of the Committee Supervising the International Studies Major.
+Direct all questions related to the International Studies or National Security majors and minors to Dr. Judy Krutky, Chair of the Committee Supervising the International Studies and National Security Majors.

-International Studies: International Affairs, B.A.
+International Studies, B.A.

 Minimum credits required: 34-56 credits (depending on prerequisites and language proficiency)